 The USD Advantage

 While learning communities are increasingly popular among colleges and universities across the nation, LLCs at USD stand out as part of a comprehensive first-year experience.
-Each LLC theme is linked to related preceptorials, first-year core curriculum courses that are limited to 18 first-year students and taught by a full-time faculty member who also serves as your academic advisor until you choose your major.
+Each LLC theme is linked to related preceptorials, first-year core curriculum courses that are limited to fewer than 20 first-year students and taught by a full-time faculty member who also serves as your academic advisor until you choose your major.
 As your primary mentor, your preceptor opens the door to a higher level of intellectual inquiry, and guides you through such practicalities as registration and careful course planning.
 Our award-winning faculty preceptors are engaging, sought after as student advisors, and dedicated to their students and to their LLC.